 As we entered the concert, we were welcomed with some stringed instruments playing beautiful carols.
 Their music set the tone for the entire concert.
 It was good to see many young people playing the instruments so well.

 Choirs from five area churches presented beautiful Christmas numbers.
 We also heard some community choir groups and soloists.
 In between these, the congregation sang familiar carols.
 We even had a group of three pastors who did a special rendition of “Silent Night.”
 It was great to see people of different faiths and beliefs all blending together in beautiful harmony.

 We had a variety of instruments to enhance the choir voices.
 The pianists who accompanied the choirs were outstanding.
 It made me realize how many talented people we have in this area.
 We should be very proud of all the time spent working on programs like this.

 With so much divisiveness in the world today, it was wonderful to see people from all different faiths come together in honor of the Christmas season.
-It makes me proud of the town of Jonesborough and it makes me thankful for all the time and effort put in by the musicians, the directors, and the accompanists to give us such a wonder evening of music.
+It makes me proud of the town of Jonesborough and it makes me thankful for all the time and effort put in by the musicians, the directors and the accompanists to give us such a wonderful evening of music.

 The concert ended with all the choirs coming together to sing the “Hallelujah Chorus.”
 What could be more beautiful than that?